openslide/openslide.github.io/formats/trestle/index.markdown

 as properties prefixed with "`trestle.`".

 `openslide.mpp-x`
-:copy of `tiff.XResolution` (note that this is a totally non-standard use of this TIFF tag)
+: copy of `tiff.XResolution` (note that this is a totally non-standard use of this TIFF tag)

 `openslide.mpp-y`
-:copy of `tiff.YResolution` (note that this is a totally non-standard use of this TIFF tag)
+: copy of `tiff.YResolution` (note that this is a totally non-standard use of this TIFF tag)

 `openslide.objective-power`
-:normalized `trestle.Objective Power`
+: normalized `trestle.Objective Power`

 Test Data